 In May of 2007, the Stewards hosted a water safety panel.
 As a result of this meeting, the Stewards began working with several partners to place caution buoys at the head and foot of the Narrows.
 With support from the City of Wisconsin Dells, the Wisconsin DNR, the Dells Boat Tours, and Representative Fred Clark, the Wisconsin state legislature has created a no-wake zone in the Narrows from Chapel Gorge to Coldwater Canyon.

 The Stewards were formed out of a concern that development should not be visible from the water along the Wisconsin River corridor from Nine Eagles north of Louis’ Bluff to the Rocky Islands in the Lower Dells.

-In January of 2008, the board of directors of the Natural Heritage Land Trust, which has since morphed into Groundswell, agreed to work with the Stewards to create conservation easements in the Dells of the Wisconsin River State Natural Area acquisition lands.
+In January of 2008, the board of directors of Groundswell Conservancy agreed to work with the Stewards to create conservation easements in the Dells of the Wisconsin River State Natural Area (SNA) acquisition lands.
 With leadership from the children and grandchildren of the Arnold and Crystal Priester family, money has been raised to assist willing landowners to protect the river with easements.

 The Stewards are proud to support our upstream neighbors, the Petenwell and Castle Rock Stewards (PACRS), who convinced our state legislators to fund the TMDL (Total Maximum Daily Load of phosphorus) Project as a key factor in the Wisconsin River Basin Water Quality Improvement Project.
 Working through the River Alliance, the Stewards are urging the legislature to implement the recommendations of the study to stop the growth of dangerous algal blooms.